francescoluciano/modified_nasim/README.rst

 |docs|

 Network Attack Simulator (NASim) is a simulated computer network complete with vulnerabilities, scans and exploits designed to be used as a testing environment for AI agents and planning techniques applied to network penetration testing.
-This modified version implement the `PPO algorithm from stable_baselines3 <https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html>`_
+This modified version implements the `PPO algorithm from stable_baselines3 <https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html>`_

 Installation